How Many People Have Died on Mount Major? 1 Hiking Death on Record

-Mount Major appears in 6 documented incidents in this database — 5 survived and 1 fatal.
+As of 2026, 1 person has died hiking Mount Major in the documented record — out of 6 incidents in this database, 5 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
 The causes that recur most here are fall, medical, other.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Most common causes on Mount Major